Redondo Beach

 When we look at a home near the Esplanade, up in the Hollywood Riviera, or on one of the streets just back from the Strand, one of the first things we’re thinking about is Visible Light Transmission, VLT in the industry.
 That’s the percentage of natural light the film allows through the glass.
 Go too dark and you’ve solved your summer glare problem but created a dim, cave-like room every time the marine layer sits in.
 We calibrate our recommendations to account for Redondo’s seasonal light patterns, not just peak sun conditions.

-Something else we flag for homeowners close to the water, ‘and this one rarely comes up in a typical sales conversation,’ is how certain film types hold up in Redondo’s coastal salt air environment.
-Some metallized films use metals like aluminum, nickel, chromium, or copper to create that mirror-like finish.
-In a coastal environment, salt air can start corroding those metals within just a few years, aluminum being the most vulnerable.
+Salt corrodes certain types of window film, specifically metallized films that use aluminum, nickel, chromium, or copper to create that mirror-like finish.
+In a coastal environment like Redondo Beach, salt air can start breaking those metals down within just a few years.
+Aluminum is the most vulnerable.
 For that reason alone, we’ll often steer customers toward products better suited for life near the ocean.
 That’s why we brought ceramic window tint to Los Angeles in 2001.
 It solved the corrosion problem entirely.
 Ceramic is now the industry standard, and we’ve been installing it longer than almost anyone in the market.
 Our solar film recommendations for Redondo can look a little different than what we’d suggest for a home in Anaheim or Old Towne Orange… and that’s intentional.

 There are a few ways to address that depending on your situation.
 Daytime privacy film is the most common solution, it limits the view in from outside during daylight hours while keeping your outward views intact.
 For homeowners who want something more flexible, we also install Switchable Smart Film, which goes from clear to opaque at the touch of a button.
 It’s our newest offering and genuinely useful for the right rooms, a street facing bedroom, a ground floor office, a bathroom window you’d rather not frost permanently.
 Worth asking about if privacy is the main reason you’re calling.